tmliang/CGRE/README.md

 * Pytorch 1.4.0+
 * PyTorch Geometric (see https://github.com/rusty1s/pytorch_geometric for detail)

-## Training
+## Dataset

-    python train.py --name ${model_name}
+Download the datasets and pretrained word embeddings from [here](https://github.com/thunlp/HNRE/tree/master/raw_data), and extract them under `data` folder.

-The best AUC value normally appears when the pos_acc ranges from 0.6 to 0.8.
+## Training & Evaluation

-## Evaluation
+Vanilla CGRE consists of PCNN and GCN, but we also provide some different backbone models: CNN, PCNN and Bert for sentence encoding and GCN, GAT and SAGE for graph encoding (see configuration files in `config/` for details).
+For example, you can try CNN+GAT on NYT-520K by the following command:

-    python eval.py --name ${model_name}
+    python train.py --config 520K_CNN_GAT.yaml

-To reproduce our paper results, you can directly evaluate our pre-trained model by the following command:
+and

-    python eval.py --name CGRE --save pretrain
+    python eval.py --config 520K_CNN_GAT.yaml

 ## Results
-The experimental results are logged in `./log`.
-The PR curves are stored in `./log/${model_name}.png`.
+PR curves are stored in `Curves/`.

 ## Data Format